I’ve had several different conversations with clients about selling in the midst of the coronavirus.

 It really boils down to not feeling comfortable selling and knowing your value.

 So I ask you, does selling feel uncomfortable or even scary to you?
 Particularly now?

 No one likes to be sold to, and we all have opinions about people who sell.
 Do you know that Gallup® does an annual survey on honesty and ethical standards of people in a variety of fields?
-Car salespeople come in close to the bottom of the list, as do telemarketers.
-(Being from the DC area, I found it interesting that members of Congress and lobbyists fill two of the bottom three slots.)
+Car salespeople come in at the bottom of the list.
+Being from the DC area, I found it interesting that members of Congress and Senators fill the next two bottom slots.

 How do you do this?
 Here are three tips to turn your discomfort at selling into comfort:

-It starts with a mindset shift from “selling” to “serving.”
+It really does start with a mindset shift from “selling” to “serving.”